Job Search Strategies

 Each February, Otterbein students participate in CareerFest, a job and internship fair sponsored by the Ohio Foundation of Independent Colleges (OFIC).
 Over 100 employers – businesses, corporations, non-profit groups and government agencies come to discuss permanent employment and internship opportunities.
 Many employers and students engage in follow-up interviews.

-Also, in February, The Center for Career & Professional Development and the Center for Community Engagement collaborate for the annual Non-Profit Job & Internship Fair.
+Also, in February, Student Success & Career Development and the Center for Community Engagement collaborate for the annual Non-Profit Job & Internship Fair.
 Nearly 30 organizations visit campus to discuss their available job and internship opportunities.

 Tips for Getting the Most Out of a Career Fair